lhvy/pipes-rs/README.md

 ### Contributors

 pipes-rs is maintained by [lhvy](https://github.com/lhvy) and [lunacookies](https://github.com/lunacookies); any other contributions via PRs are welcome!
-Forks and modifications are implicitly dual-licensed under Apache 2.0 OR MIT.
+Forks and modifications are implicitly licensed under the Blue Oak Model License 1.0.0.
 Please credit the above contributors and pipes.sh when making modifications.

 ### Inspiration